 In a period of my adult, professional, life, I spent many days (and nights) on planes flying around the world.
-For many of those years, I kept track of time with a Rolex GMT-Master II watch that kept track of two or three time zones at once.
+For many of those years, I kept time with a Rolex GMT-Master II watch that kept track of two or three time zones at once.

 The secondary, 24-hour dial, usually displayed the Greenwich Mean Time (GMT) while the primary 12-hour dial displayed the time zone I as in at any particular time.
 The third zone display, when used, often showed the Eastern Standard (or daylight savings) time of my home base.